-Targets are set in Reading, Writing and Maths for individuals and groups of children in Years One to Six.
-These targets are discussed with children and shared with parents.
+Targets are set in reading, writing and maths for individuals and groups of children in Year One to Six.
+Targets are discussed with children and shared with parents.
 They are based on the work to be completed each term and progress towards them is monitored throughout the term by class teachers.
-Whole school targets and end of Key Stage targets are agreed at the Supported Data Review meeting in November of each year.
+Whole school targets and end of key stage targets are agreed at the Supported Data Review meeting in November of each year.